• Skip to main content

 • In a veggie lasagna, simple sub this for one of the layers or double it to use as the tomato sauce base

-This would also go great with salad!
+This would also go great with garlic bread and some salad!
 You can use an actual salad recipe or simply add a side salad tossed with balsamic, sea salt and a drizzle of oil or broth if you are oil free.

 Here are some salad recipes to try if you want something a little more involved: